jhayes14/web-uncover/README.md

 Decrypt wlan traffic via eapol

 ###### Disclaimer
-This is a tale of how to practically eavesdrop on unencrypted connections on a WLAN.
+This is a tale of how to practically eavesdrop on WEP/WPA2 traffic.
 I do not endorse using this for evil.
 This is supposed to be solely educational.

 ###### Network Card